National Immigration Administration: Reforms

 From 1 April 2019 onwards, all mainland citizens can apply and receive passports and exit and entry permits from the NIA offices anywhere in the country, instead of requiring citizens to go to their Hukou city/province to apply.
 Also, exit and entry permits to Hong Kong, Macau and Taiwan can be applied to, received, and delivered within a few minutes on automatic machines.

 Line of duty casualties

-Due to the NIA being responsible for border patrol, there are occasionally gunfights between NIA officers and drug traffickers on the China–Myanmar border, most famously in December 4, 2021 when ethnic Hani officer Cai Xiaodong (蔡晓东) of the Xishuangbanna border management detachment was shot and killed by a drug trafficker on the China Myanmar border.
+Due to the NIA being responsible for border patrol, there are occasionally gunfights between NIA officers and drug traffickers on the China–Myanmar border, most famously on December 4, 2021, when ethnic Hani officer Cai Xiaodong (蔡晓东) of the Xishuangbanna border management detachment was shot and killed by a drug trafficker on the China Myanmar border.
 He was posthumously awarded martyr status.